GPSDD/DATA4SDGS-Highway-Examples/README.md

 ````
 After the installation is completed, create a new file and name it `.env`.
 Copy the content of the project's `.env.sample` file in it.
 And fill in the blanks with the appropriate values.
 The values correspond to the following things:
 * API_BASE_URL - Map layers + datasets api base url.
 This should point to the _data-highways_ api.
+* PUBLIC_URL - Base url of the app, in our case `DATA4SDGS-Highway-Examples/` as it hosted in gh-pages

 ## Usage
 To run the project in development mode you need to execute the following command on your terminal: